 To QTS or QTLS that is the question?

 There is a lot of confusion surrounding what is required to be a qualified teacher in UK schools these days as the traditional PGCE route along with QTLS training in schools was deregulated and funding removed by the serving UK conservative government a few years ago.
-Now you don’t legally require an in-service PGCE to work in some UK schools, in fact to become a qualified teacher in any academy or mainstream school all you need to do is pass our postgraduate Diploma in Education and Training and obtain QTS or QTLS to become a fully qualified teacher.
-You can start from zero if you only have GCSE qualifications and jump onto our (AET) Level 3 Award in Education and Training then when completed sign up for our (CET) Level 4 Certificate in Education and Training once you have achieved this milestone you will have a degree level qualification and you then you just need to secure some voluntary or paid teaching work and sign up for our (DET) Level 5 postgraduate Diploma in Education and Training.
-Once the DET certificate has been obtained through us you can then seek employment in a school.
-If you land a job in a mainstream school the school sponsors you for QTS at a cost of around £2500 and you would work with a local partner college or university to gain the QTS certificate.
-The UK Academy sector doesn’t have any entry requirements for dual professionals joining their schools as long as you commit to train as a part of your CPD either on the CET or DET courses.
+Now you don’t legally have to take an in-service PGCE to work in some UK schools, in fact to become a qualified teacher in any academy or mainstream school all you need to do is pass our Level 5 Diploma in Education and Training and obtain QTS or QTLS to become a fully qualified teacher.
+You can start from zero if you only have GCSE qualifications and jump onto our (AET) Level 3 Award in Education and Training then when completed sign up for our (CET) Level 4 Certificate in Education and Training once you have achieved this milestone you will have a degree level qualification and you then just need to secure some voluntary or paid teaching work and sign up for our (DET) Level 5 Diploma in Education and Training.
+Once the DET certificate has been obtained through the NCFE our awarding partner you can then seek employment in a school.
+If you land a job in a mainstream school the school can sponsor you for QTS and you would work with a local partner college or university to gain the QTS certificate.
+The UK Academy sector doesn’t have any entry requirements for dual professionals joining their schools as long as you commit to train as a teacher as part of your CPD either on the CET or DET courses.
 There is a slight variation in private maintained schools as the professional benchmark for teachers in these schools is now the QTLS.
 Again once the DET certificate is obtained from us you can sign up to the QTLS program via the Society of Education and Training to achieve your UK QTLS status.
-Essentially QTLS was discontinued by the UK conservative government as something that was no longer required in UK schools.
-It is now a CPD route that is reviewed by inspectors of teachers working in none maintained schools.
+The original QTLS as we used to know it was discontinued by the UK conservative government as something that was no longer required in UK schools.
+It is now a CPD route that is reviewed by inspectors of teachers working in non maintained schools.

-You require qualified teacher status (QTS) to take up a teaching post in England in a:
+You require qualified teacher status (QTS) or the new (QTLS) to take up a teaching post in England in a:

 - Government maintained primary school